canonical/mir/doc/android_technical_details.md

 ------------------

-In theory, all devices with that use the normal Android drivers abstractions should run mir.
+In theory, all devices with that use the normal Android drivers abstractions should run Mir.
 Currently, we support HWC (hardware composer) version 1.1 (JB/ICS devices).
 The other HWC versions should use the backup mode to draw to the screen.
 Development focus is currently on the Nexus line of devices, so these should be more thoroughly tested.
 If you have another sort of device, give Mir a try!
 If it doesn't work,
 <a href="https://bugs.launchpad.net/mir">please file a bug,</a> being very
-specific about the chipset, gpu, and driver versions that your phone has.
+specific about the chipset, GPU, and driver versions that your phone has.